dionhaefner/pyhpc-benchmarks/README.md

 Lessons I learned by assembling these benchmarks: (your mileage may vary)

-- The performance of Jax seems very competitive, both on GPU and CPU.
-It is consistently among the top implementations on CPU, and shows the best performance on GPU.
+- The performance of JAX is very competitive, both on GPU and CPU.
+It is consistently among the top implementations on both platforms.
-- Jax' performance on GPU seems to be quite hardware dependent.
-Jax performance significantly better (relatively speaking) on a Tesla P100 than a Tesla K80.
+- Pytorch performs very well on GPU for large problems (slightly better than JAX), but its CPU performance is not great for tasks with many slicing operations.
-- Numba is a great choice on CPU if you don't mind writing explicit for loops (which can be more readable than a vectorized implementation), being slightly faster than Jax with little effort.
+- Numba is a great choice on CPU if you don't mind writing explicit for loops (which can be more readable than a vectorized implementation), being slightly faster than JAX with little effort.
+- JAX performance on GPU seems to be quite hardware dependent.
+JAX performancs significantly better (relatively speaking) on a Tesla P100 than a Tesla K80.
 - If you have embarrasingly parallel workloads, speedups of > 1000x are easy to achieve on high-end GPUs.
+- TPUs are catching up to GPUs.
+We can now get similar performance to a high-end GPU on these workloads.
-- Tensorflow is not great for applications like ours, since it lacks tools to apply partial updates to tensors (in the sense of `tensor[2:-2] = 0.`).
+- Tensorflow is not great for applications like ours, since it lacks tools to apply partial updates to tensors (such as `tensor[2:-2] = 0.`).
-- Don't bother using Pytorch or vanilla Tensorflow on CPU (you won't get much faster than NumPy).
-Tensorflow with XLA (`experimental_compile`) is great though!
+- If you use Tensorflow on CPU, make sure to use XLA (`experimental_compile`) for tremendous speedups.
 - CuPy is nice!
 Often you don't need to change anything in your NumPy code to have it run on GPU (with decent, but not outstanding performance).
-- Reaching Fortran performance on CPU with vectorized implementations is hard :)
+- Reaching Fortran performance on CPU for non-trivial tasks is hard :)

 ## Contributing